Modern Antarctic Clothing

 When fully dressed for extreme cold, there should be no cold-spots, there should be no way you can move around (fairly normally) and expose flesh or just a single layer at the wrists, neck or midriff.
 The outer layer should be just that, the outer layer at ALL times, don't try to use an inner jacket/layer as the outside one, you'll be far too cold by the time you realise it's not working very well.
 With goggles on and a good hood drawn about the face and a balaclava, it is possible to have no exposed flesh at all.

 Generally Antarctic gear appears rather too big when seen in isolation.
-Sleeves are long, shirt / jacket / sweater "tails" are long, boots and mittens are long and hoods are large.
+Sleeves are long, shirt / jacket / sweater "tails" are long, boots are chunky, mittens are long and hoods are large.
 Over trousers / pants in particular seem vast as they are designed to be put on when outdoors if the weather gets particularly bad.
 In such conditions, you can't sit down and calmly take your boots off first.
 The outer layers quickly go over everything underneath and then zip / draw / tie, closer to the body to keep the heat in.

 Received by email